 The top resilient infrastructure strategies are as follows:

-Consider relocating buildings in danger zones: if a building is located in a part of town that poses a serious flooding risk, or repeatedly floods, it may make sense to demolish the building and relocate in a safer part of town.
+• Consider relocating buildings in danger zones: if a building is located in a part of town that poses a serious flooding risk, or repeatedly floods, it may make sense to demolish the building and relocate in a safer part of town.
 If possible, you may be able to move the physical infrastructure elsewhere.

-Update Building Codes: For new buildings, consider the risk of flooding when choosing a building site and update building codes so that new construction is built to Fortified Standards.
+• Update Building Codes: For new buildings, consider the risk of flooding when choosing a building site and update building codes so that new construction is built to Fortified Standards

-- Clear storm drains and sewer systems: water backs up when it has no where to go.
-One of the most straightforward ways to ensure this doesn't occur to is regularly sweep drain and sewer systems for blockages that render drainage systems ineffective.
+• Clear storm drains and sewer systems: Water backs up when it has nowhere to go.
+One of the most straightforward ways to ensure this doesn't occur is to regularly sweep drain and sewer systems for blockages that render drainage systems ineffective.

-- Utilize permeable Pavement: When an area gets paved over for roads, parking lots, sidewalks or new buildings, water that once would have easily been absorbed stays above ground and presents a flood risk.
+• Utilize permeable Pavement: When an area gets paved over for roads, parking lots, sidewalks or new buildings, water that once would have easily been absorbed stays above ground and presents a flood risk.
 Permeable pavement allows water to flow through it and get absorbed by the soil beneath it, greatly reducing flood risk.

-Build floodwalls in high-risk areas: if a critical building or neighborhood is surrounded by water that poses a flood risk, a permanent concrete or earthen barrier can be placed outside to prevent water from getting in.
+• Build floodwalls in high-risk areas: if a critical building or neighborhood is surrounded by water that poses a flood risk, a permanent concrete or earthen barrier can be placed outside to prevent water from getting in.

-Prepare & Train Constituents: Provide free resources to your constituents from leading disaster recovery nonprofit, SBP to help them understand and mitigate their risk prior to disaster, and recovery efficiently should after.
+• Prepare & Train Constituents: Provide free resources to your constituents from leading disaster recovery nonprofit, SBP to help them understand and mitigate their risk prior to disaster, and recovery efficiently should after.

 Consider these tips for Government Flooding Mitigation & Disaster Planning.